Gaza’s displaced face storm disaster with almost nothing

 For 1.5 million Palestinians living under plastic sheets, Storm Byron means more than bad weather.

 In the large displacement camps of Gaza, rows upon rows of makeshift tents blanket debris, empty lots and what remains of flattened neighbourhoods.
-With an impending storm, a sense of terror has seized a population already exhausted from two years of Israel’s genocidal war with its unrelenting bombardment, starvation and chaos.
+With Storm Byron descending upon the enclave, a sense of terror has seized a population already exhausted from two years of Israel’s genocidal war with its unrelenting bombardment, starvation and chaos.

 For the 1.5 million Palestinians living under plastic sheets and tattered tarps, the storm means something more than just bad weather.
 It’s another danger piled on top of the current battle for survival.